node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ## Extra Nodes

-To install extra nodes make sure you are in your user-directory, by default this is `~/.node-red`.
+You can generally install extra nodes using the Editor UI, Menu - Manage Palette .
+To install extra nodes manually make sure you are in your user-directory, by default this is `~/.node-red`.

      cd ~/.node-red